JamesonC/unit-4-game/README.md

 # unit-4-game

+This simple game was written with Javascript, jQuery, & HTML.

 You will be given a random number at the start of the game.

 There are four crystals.
 By clicking on a crystal you will add a specific amount of points to your total score.